Beyond the Brightest: A Deep Learning Approach to Identifying Major and Minor Galaxy Mergers in CANDELS at $z \sim 1$

 As we broach the high-$z$ merger universe, we want to build trust in our use of AI and understand where AI cannot provide all of the answers.
 Using XAI techniques is crucial as we are looking at imaging where there is no obvious correct answer.
 Additionally, understanding which galaxies cause miscalibration can provide insight into which tasks ML is well-suited for and for which tasks more classical methods may still be preferred.
-For example, combining spectroscopic pairs for early-stage mergers with CNNs for late-stage mergers can give a more complete catalog of all mergers in a sample \citep{ferreira_galaxy_2024-1}.
-This also makes the CNN's task easier, because it only has to learn what a late-stage merger looks like, instead of generalizing to any stage of merger.
+For example, combining spectroscopic pairs for early stage mergers with CNNs specifically trained for late stage mergers can give a more complete catalog of all mergers in a sample \citep{ferreira_galaxy_2024-1}.
+This also makes the CNN's task easier, because it only has to learn what a late stage merger looks like, instead of generalizing to any stage of merger.
 Knowing which tools to apply to which problems is crucial as we enter an era of big data in astronomy.